rootstrap/react-native-base/README.md

 ### Typescript

+> The following guide provides a detailed run through on how to [convert a react-native app to _TypeScript_](https://medium.com/@patngo/transitioning-a-react-native-app-to-typescript-in-2019-f61c5acb8e1e)

 #### Adding missing modules types
 > This project was converted to Typescript, in order to sync missing `@types` for these node modules, run the following: